lanylow/rbxfpsunlocker-osx/README.md

 A more user friendly setup will soon be released with a video tutorial.

 ## Disclaimer
-Because this is relatively new, I am not sure if you will be banned for using this FPS unlocker so please **use at your own risk**.
-This uses the same exact method of unlocking your FPS as [axstin's rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker), so bans are unlikely to happen.
+**Use at your own risk**, this is relatively new and we aren't sure if this is bannable.
+This uses the same computational/theoretical method as [axstin's rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker).

 ## Credits
 @fjij - For bringing the idea to our attention